A news reader designed to be finished. One edition per day, then it ends.

 Slow Web generates one edition per day from the RSS feeds you choose.
 A finite page, like a newspaper.
 You open it, read through it, reach the last article, and there's nothing below.
 No pull-to-refresh.
 No second edition.
 Miss a day or a week; old editions sit in the archive if you want them, but they don't ask for anything.

 Clean reading view.
 No recommended content, no AI summaries, no share prompts.
-Four themes to read in: Japanese Minimal, European Newspaper, Hacker Minimalist, and Tokyo Portal.
+Four themes to read in: Digest, Typewriter, Newspaper, and Dense.
 Toggle leading images on or off in the edition view for a text-only front page.
 Like an article to save it; select text to highlight it and add a note.
 Liked articles, highlights, and notes live in your archive, on-device.
 No account, no cloud.

 Building a feed takes some effort.
 You choose which voices, publications, and creators show up in your edition rather than letting an algorithm decide.
 Multiple points of view, human-curated, in chronological order.
 Channels are RSS feed bundles organized by topic.
 Slow Web ships with seeded channels and any user can publish their own to a shared community directory.
 Others browse and add it with one tap, no accounts needed.
 Once an edition is generated it stays on your device.
 Read on the train, on a plane, in a park, or come back to it a year later.
 Every past edition is in a searchable archive.
 Highlights and channel data can be exported.